IlyaLightman/frizychain/README.md

 ### Runtime

-At first it will only support **Pay to Public Key Hash** (until solving Transaction malleability).
-Although you are able to fill transaction scripts whatever you want, if it isn't **P2PHK**, it will not be safety.
+At first it will only support **Pay to Public Key Hash**.
+Although you are able to fill transaction scripts whatever you want, if it isn't **P2PHK**, it may not not be safe.
+It is the result of Transaction malleability present in Bitcoin.

 Syntax similar to Bitcoin: